dustedrob/JStrava/README.md

 Status
 =======
 Currently on a pre-release stage.
 Check out the Issues and Milestone pages to see what's missing.
+For now, I'm not able to dedicate full time to the project.
+If you want to chip in please let me know!

+Thanks
+@dustedrob